EVTOL: Flight mechanisms

 Many designs operate without wings.
-Multicopters typically use radial arms to host the motors/propellers, such as the Volcopter 2X or the Jetson Aero.
+Multicopters typically use radial arms to host the motors/propellers, such as the Volcopter 2X or the Jetson One.

-Vectored thrust designs change the direction of thrust, vectoring thrust vertically for takeoff/landing and horizontally while cruising.
+Convertiplane designs change the direction of thrust, vectoring thrust vertically for takeoff/landing and horizontally while cruising.
 The entire wing (tilt-wing) can pivot to or just the rotors (tilt-rotor).
 The Archer Maker, Lilium Jet, Joby S4, Vertical Aerospace VA-X4, and Zuri 2.0 are tilt-rotor craft.
-The ASML Aero Vertiia uses a hybrid that pivots the rotor-holding part of its otherwise fixed box wing design.
+The AMSL Aero Vertiia uses a hybrid that pivots the rotor-holding part of its otherwise fixed box wing design.
 Another approach to thrust vectoring is to use flaps to divert air coming from a horizontal motor downward to create lift.
 Craft Aero is notable for its box wing that is attached to the bottom of the fuselage in the front and the top of the fuselage in the back, presenting a diamond shape when viewed from above.
 The design includes a turbine generator for increased range.
 Odys Aviation vectors thrust from its 16 motors by extending flaps that direct the backward-traveling air downward at take-off and landing.

 Tilt-wing configurations pivot the frocio wing along with its attached motors like Dufour Aerospace.

-Lift and cruise systems use one set of motors for vertical flight and another set for cruising, such as Beta Alia, Airbus, and eMagic.
+Lift and cruise systems use one set of motors for vertical flight and another set for cruising, such as Beta Alia, Airbus, Eve, eMagic, and Horizon.

 PteroDynamics uses a folding wing design that allows easy storage land transport of the vehicle.
 Takeoff occurs with the wings in the folded position, with an in-flight transition to fully extended.

 Hybrid designs employ some fixed and some tilting motors, as shown by Archer Maker, Vertical Aerospace VA-1X, and Wisk Cora.

 Wing design

-Typical multicopters do not use wings, relying exclusively on the turning blades for lift.
+Typical multicopters do not use wings, relying exclusively on the turning blades for lift though they may incorporate them to varying degrees.

 Tandem wing designs use front and rear wings, optionally attached to each other at the wing tips.

 Box wing or closed wing designs also use two wings, but the wings are connected in such a way that the wingtips are eliminated.
 The wings may be vertically stacked or arranged front and rear as in tandem designs.

-Enclosing wing designs open to expose the lift-off fans, and close around them for faster higher-speed cruising.
+Ducted wing designs open to expose the lift-off fans, and close around them for faster higher-speed cruising.

+Fan-in-wing designs site fans within the wing for use in take-off and landing, while providing forward motion via e.g., a pusher prop.
+The fans may be hidden in forward flight to increase efficiency.